 A Smartphone application is the best upgrade for both robotic vacuums where each app is differently designed in its navigation and functioning.
-Both can be remotely started, paused, stopped and returned to its stand for charging purposes.
+Both can be remotely started, paused, stopped, and returned to their stand for charging purposes.
 They can also schedule the vacuum to clean your home on a weekly schedule automatically.

 Both of the applications also have free tutorials which help you use the vacuum at its maximum potential.
 They even send notifications if the droid gets immobile or is done with a job.
 Despite these many similarities, both apps also have lots of differences.

 You have to sign into your account if you use Neato’s app after which the automatic vacuum is paired with your account.
 You can thus sign into the account on various devices and use any of them for handling the robot.
 It also helps you keep watch on all Neato devices in addition to other extra vacuums.